EdenEast/nightfox.nvim/readme.md

 ## Notice ℹ️

-Nightfox has recently been [rewritten][rewrite-pr] and has depricated most of the previous interface.
+Nightfox has recently been [rewritten][rewrite-pr] and has deprecated most of the previous interface.
 If you are not ready to update yet you can point your package manager to use the tag [`v1.0.0`][v1-tag] for the mean time.

 <details>